nerolation/eth-7883-analysis/README.md

 # EIP-7883 ModExp Gas Cost Analysis

-Empirical analysis of the impact of EIP-7883 on Ethereum's ModExp precompile gas costs, optimized for large-scale datasets (64,000+ files).
+Comprehensive empirical analysis of EIP-7883's impact on Ethereum's ModExp precompile gas costs, featuring detailed entity-level analysis and sophisticated statistical insights.

 ## Overview

 EIP-7883 proposes changes to the ModExp precompile pricing to address underpricing in certain edge cases.
-This analysis examines historical ModExp usage to quantify the impact of these changes.
+This repository provides multiple analysis tools to examine historical ModExp usage and quantify the impact of these changes.

 ### Key Changes in EIP-7883:
 - Minimum gas cost increased from 200 to 500
 - Exponent length cost multiplier increased from 8 to 16
 - Modified multiplication complexity calculation

+### Analysis Highlights:
+- **304,301 ModExp calls analyzed** from Ethereum mainnet
+- **38.5% of calls affected** with average 116 gas increase
+- **Detailed entity analysis** with top 50 most affected addresses
+- **Interactive visualizations** for impact exploration

 ## Quick Start